Best student printers for 2024: our top picks

 How to choose the best student printer

-When it comes to buying a printer for back to school season, there are a lot of things to consider.
+If you're buying a printer for a student there are some specific things you want to know before you buy.
 Whether you have a preteen student, or you're In the classroom yourself, there are several things to consider when buying a new printer.

 Price: The biggest factor for most back to school shoppers will be fitting it into the budget.
 Whether you're a student buying a printer for yourself or a parent helping get your kid outfitted for the school year, you want something that performs, but won't be too expensive.